Supreme Court Stays UP & Uttarakhand Govt Direction To Eateries On Kanwariya Route To Display Owner & Staff Names

 Singhvi pointed out that the directives state “sweccha se” (by will), but they are in fact camouflaged, because if the names are disclosed, owners/workers of certain communities would face economic exclusion.
 If the names are not disclosed, the persons would be liable to pay fine.

 Initially, the directives were passed by Muzaffarnagar police.
-Now, such similar directives have been issued by Aligarh Municipal Corporation and in other districts as well, leading to domino effect in other States, he said.
+Now, such similar directives have been issued by Aligarh Municipal Corporation and in other districts as well, leading to domino effect in other States, Singhvi said.

-Singhvi also assailed the fact that many people from minority communities have reportedly lost their jobs leading to the violation of Article 19(1)(g) of the Indian Constitution.
+He also assailed the fact that many people from minority communities have reportedly lost their jobs leading to the violation of Article 19(1)(g) of the Indian Constitution.

+The senior counsel pointed that the directives issued in states of UP and Uttarakhand not only ask for the display of proprietor's name but also the names of employees.
 He argued that the domino effect of these directions could be seen in Madhya Pradesh where the Yatra does not even take place.

 Law prescribes only displaying calories and nature of food